Chandan9898Kumar/Crud-Using-Rest-Api/Backend/README.md

 - Answer is: Use the querystring.

-- We you should use the querystring for pagination.
+- We should use the querystring for pagination.
 It would look like this:
   `A.` GET: /books?page=1&page_size=10

 - But, it may be less obvious for filtering.
 At first, you might think of doing something like this to retrieve a list of only published books: